Key Takeaways:

 An antibiotic is a drug that is used to treat or prevent bacterial infections.
 It either kills these microorganisms or keeps them from multiplying.
 Each type has specific microbes it attacks.

 The period from the 1950s to the 1970s saw a tremendous increase in the availability of this type of drug.
-It is often regarded as the “golden age” as regards antibiotic discovery.
-It was during this time that agents such as tetracycline, erythromycin, methicillin, and vancomycin made their appearances.
+It is often regarded as the “golden age” of antibiotic discovery.
+It was during this time that agents such as tetracycline, erythromycin, methicillin, and vancomycin made their appearance.

 Antibiotics are strictly meant for dealing with bacterial infections.
 They are not to be used to treat infections caused by viruses, including flu and colds.